uTox/uTox/docs/INSTALL.md

 # Install

-The following will help you get μTox installed on your computron/toaster/carrier pigon.
+The following will help you get μTox installed on your computron/toaster/carrier pigeon.
 The focus of this guide is to get you running ASAP.
-And mostly deals with precomplied binarys.
+And mostly deals with precomplied binaries.
 If you're looking to contribute (you're the real MVP) you're probably looking for [Building](BUILD.md).

 For any and all of the following, you'll need to have [toxcore](https://github.com/irungentoo/toxcore) installed first.